ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 ### View a list of backup jobs from the CLI
 {: #backup-view-jobs-list-cli}

 Run the `backup-policy-jobs` command to view the backup jobs for your backup snapshots.
 Status indicates when backup snapshots are being created, failed completion, or succeeded completion.
-In this example, the ID of the backup policy lists jobs for that backup policy.
-You can also specify the backup policy name.

 ```text
 ibmcloud is backup-policy-jobs POLICY [--volume VOLUME] [--snapshot SNAPSHOT] [--snapshot-crn SNAPSHOT_CRN] [--status failed | running | succeeded] [--plan PLAN] [--output JSON] [-q, --quiet]
 ```
 {: pre}

-For example:
+In this example, the ID of the backup policy lists jobs for that backup policy.
+You can also specify the backup policy name.

 ```json
 ibmcloud is backup-policy-jobs bd8e95e1-e63a-468e-9df8-6a8747f03ffc